tuhouwang/SMPE/README.md

 Propagation, Acoustics Australia, 2021, https://doi.org/10.1007/s40857-021-00218-5)

 In 2023, we extended this model to be able to solve inhomogeneous oceans with any number of layers.
-Please refer to (H.Tu,Y.Wang,Y.Zhang et al.,A spectrally discretized wide-angle parabolic equation model for simulating acoustic propagation in laterally inhomogeneous oceans, The Journal of Acoustical Society of America, 2023, https://doi.org//10.1121/10.0019748) for details.
+Please refer to (H. Tu,Y. Wang,Y. Zhang et al., A spectrally discretized wide-angle parabolic equation model for simulating acoustic propagation in laterally inhomogeneous oceans, The Journal of Acoustical Society of America, 2023, https://doi.org//10.1121/10.0019748) for details.